STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

     toc_depth: 4
 ---

-*2016-06-15: I have high-jacked this for my useR! tutorial.
-Once I migrate content over to the happy git repo, I will put this more back to the way it was!*

 ### Overview

 This describes a hands-on activity where the goal is to author an R Markdown document and render it to HTML.

-We discuss how to keep the intermediate Markdown file, the figures, and what to commit to Git and push to GitHub.
+For people also using Git and GitHub, we discuss how to keep the intermediate Markdown file, the figures, and what to commit to Git and push to GitHub.
 If GitHub is the primary venue, we render directly to GitHub-flavored markdown and never create HTML.

 Here is the official R Markdown documentation: <http://rmarkdown.rstudio.com>